backstage/backstage/docs/frontend-system/architecture/20-extensions.md

 ## Extension factory as a generator function

 In all examples so far we have defined the extension factory as a regular function that returns its output in an array.
-However, the only requirement is that the factory function returns an iterable of extension data value.
+However, the only requirement is that the factory function returns any iterable of extension data values.
 This means that you can also define the factory function as a generator function, which allows you to yield values one by one.
 This is particularly useful if you want to conditionally output values.

 For example, this is how we could define an extension where its output depends on the configuration: